Saint Mary’s reveals alarming data on Indiana girls

 “I didn’t realize that the figures of girls affected by depression and suicide were as high as they are, and that girls in the eighth grade seem to struggle the most with these issues,” Kuter said.

-President Mooney reacted similarly.
-She said the compiled data makes it clear there are a lot of stressors on girls in Indiana.
+Mooney said the compiled data makes it clear there are a lot of stressors on girls in Indiana.

-“Depression, inactivity and obesity were significantly higher [for girls] in Indiana than the rest of the nation,” Mooney said.
+“Depression, inactivity and obesity were significantly higher [for girls] in Indiana than the rest of the nation,” she said.
 “Suicide rates were also statistically higher.”

 As part of Saint Mary’s larger connection with organizations in the South Bend community, Meyer-Lee said the College asked several expert reviewers to examine the report prior to its release.
 Two of those reviewers include Kathy Schneider, executive director of Saint Margaret’s House, a community day house for women and children, and Linda Baechle, president and chief executive office of YWCA North Central Indiana, both of whom spoke at yesterday’s press conference.